 The pictures below are what the granola looks like BEFORE you put it in the oven.
 It will crisp up while baking and get nice and crunchy.
 Some pieces will stick together, giving you clusters of granola.
 Yum.

-There are so many things you can do with granola.
-You can sprinkle it on oatmeal, or eat it with milk as a bowl of cereal, or top your ice cream with it.
+There are so many ways you can enjoy your granola.
+You can sprinkle it on oatmeal, eat it with milk as a bowl of cereal, or top your ice cream with it.
 You can eat it with your yogurt, or your fruit and yogurt – or just eat it by the handful.
 So many options to enjoy this crunch of deliciousness.

-Just a quick shout-out to my 17 year-old son for making me both of these bowls in his Ceramics class.
+Just a quick shout-out to our youngest son for making me both of these bowls in his Ceramics class.
 I love them and I think they are great for photographing food.
 We make a good team.
 Yay Zach! 🙂

 - 4 cups oatmeal